 Padre Dam crews work throughout the year cleaning sewer lines with a sewer flushing truck to ensure a reliable and efficient sewer system.
 Crews clean an average of 157 miles of pipe per year.
 This activity consists of sending a high pressure hose with a nozzle that scours the inside of the sewer mains removing any grease or build up on the pipe walls.
 After the crews have cleaned the pipes, a CCTV truck sends a camera into the pipes to assess their condition.
 If problems are found crews will schedule and complete the necessary repairs.

 How You Can Help

 Customers can do their part in keeping our sewers clear by not dumping or flushing these items down the drain:

 Although they may leave your home, these items do not disappear.
 They end up in our sewer collection system and can damage pumps and treatment systems, and must be manually removed.
-They have also contributed to sewer spills in the past.
+They can also contribute to sewer spills.
 The additional work caused by the above items results in costly maintenance and repairs.
 Please remember to place these items in the trash.